sebastian-meier/obs/README.md

 ### Fonts

 I had some problems with certain fonts and using different font styles (bold, italic).
-Arial (even though not the nices font) has proven to be very reliable.
-For those a little bit more experimental, i have included the Lato font in the assets/Lato2OFL folder, which is available under Open Font License (http://www.latofonts.com/).
+Arial (even though not the nicest font) has proven to be very reliable.
+For those a little bit more experimental, I have included the Lato font in the assets/Lato2OFL folder, which is available under Open Font License (http://www.latofonts.com/).

 ### Showing Presentations

 I used a PDF-viewer like Acrobat in full screen on the secondary screen, which worked nicely, still able to see the OBS controls and could simply click through the presentation.
-I used my Screen or Window Template Scences for this.
+I used my Screen or Window Template scenes for this.

 ### Exporting Video Files